THE 100 CLIMBS CHALLENGES

 Other information

 Food and free stuff.
-There will be free coffee/tea/soft drinks together with fresh pastries at the start plus fresh cooked pizza and other refreshments including the Bike Centre's 'Cake Tapas' at the finish but out on the road you have to fend for yourselves, that's all part of the challenge.
-Places to fuel up have been marked on the map though to help you a little though.
-Every rider who completes the challenge will recieve a unique finishers sign for their wall and a 100 Climbs challenge buff!
-As all catering is being taken care of by the Bike Centre there is no deadline for food but I am putting a 17:00 deadline for the ride which gives you 10 hours max!
+There will be free coffee/tea/soft drinks together with fresh pastries at the start plus fresh cooked pizza and other refreshments at the finish but out on the road you have to fend for yourselves, that's all part of the challenge.
+Places to fuel up have been marked on the map and there are no shortage in this part of the world.
+Every rider who completes the challenge will recieve a unique finishers sign for their wall and a free gift, the quality of which will depend on how many people enter!

 Insurance.
 I follow the process the CTT use for their events and have each rider sign a disclaimer.